 No vehicle should feel like a motel’s coin-slot vibrating bed while the engine is idling.
 If you’re experiencing a rough idle, it’s because the fuel injection system isn’t giving the motor the full measure of gas it requires.

-Your vehicle will not pass its next emissions test if its MAP sensor isn’t working properly.
+Your vehicle will not pass its next emissions test if its MAP sensor isn’t working correctly.
 If the MAP sensor is causing the engine to burn too much fuel, it will release more carbon monoxide (CO) and hydrocarbons (HC).
-On the flipside, starving the engine of fuel is associated with higher nitrogen oxide (NOx) emissions.
+On the flipside, starving the fuel engine is associated with higher nitrogen oxide (NOx) emissions.

 Your car shouldn’t be difficult to start — and you shouldn’t have to depress the accelerator pedal to get it to fire up, either.
 A MAP sensor that’s signaling for too much or too little fuel in the ratio will play havoc with your car’s get-up-and-go.